 - recognise and understand how education priorities can benefit from cross-government work programmes through a sector leadership group;

-- raise awareness of the importance of digital and technology in supporting the transformation of classroom practices which underpin Our national mission;
+- raise awareness of the importance of digital and technology in supporting the transformation of classroom practices which underpin the Curriculum for Wales;

 - develop a robust programme of digital change to meet existing and future challenges faced by our schools;